James Garner: 1960s

-By October 1964, Garner had formed his own independent film production company, Cherokee Productions.
-He next starred in the Cherokee co-production, Norman Jewison's romantic comedy The Art of Love (1965) with Dick Van Dyke and Elke Sommer.
-The Westerns Duel at Diablo (1966) with Sidney Poitier and Hour of the Gun (1967) with Garner as Wyatt Earp and Jason Robards Jr. as Doc Holliday followed, as well as the comedy A Man Could Get Killed (1966) with Melina Mercouri and Tony Franciosa.
-Grand Prix (1966), directed by John Frankenheimer and co-produced through Garner's Cherokee Productions, found him supporting Yves Montand and Eva Marie Saint around the European Grand Prix racing circuit.
-The expensive Cinerama epic by MGM did not fare as well as expected at the box office and, together with the poor performance of his last six films, he was blamed for the movie not doing better, which damaged Garner's theatrical film career.
+In 1964, Garner formed his own company, Cherokee Productions.
+After several lackluster entries, Grand Prix (1966), directed by John Frankenheimer and co-produced by Cherokee, co-starred him with Yves Montand and Eva Marie Saint on the European Grand Prix circuit.
+The expensive Cinerama epic by MGM did not fare as well as expected, and in light of his recent films, Garner was blamed for the disappointing box office on Grand Prix, which damaged his film career.

-Compounding this, playing a Grand Prix racer - and driving Formula 3 cars in that picture's filming - gave Garner the urge to race for real, distracting him from his career in front of the camera.
+However, driving Formula 3 cars for the filming gave Garner the urge to race for real, distracting him from his career in front of the camera.
 He formed his own American International Racing team and both competed in and backed as team owner racing in numerous classes, captured in a documentary he co-produced and starred in, The Racing Scene, in 1969.

-Despite opposition from some at MGM and having to plead his case, Garner played Raymond Chandler's Philip Marlowe in Marlowe, a 1969 neo-noir featuring an early extended kung fu scene with the martial artist and actor Bruce Lee.
-The same year, Garner scored a hit with the comedy Western Support Your Local Sheriff! with Walter Brennan and Jack Elam.
+Despite opposition from MGM and having to plead his case, Garner played Raymond Chandler's Philip Marlowe in Marlowe, a 1969 neo-noir featuring an extended kung fu scene with Bruce Lee.
+Garner rounded out the 1960s with the hit comedy, Support Your Local Sheriff!.